 - national and supranational public law institutions with a professional treasury.40

 The issuance of structured products is not per se subject to FINMA's authorisation and supervision.
 In most cases, it is the issuer that will be required to be licensed.
-This will not change under the New Regulation.
+This has not changed under the New Regulation.

-The concept of distribution will be integrated into the definition of advisory services under the New Regulation.
-Client advisers of non-regulated Swiss financial service providers (and client advisers of foreign financial service providers) that operate in Switzerland will now have to register, personally, in the register of advisers.44 However, for client advisers of foreign financial service providers (subject to prudential supervision abroad), this obligation to register is solely applicable to client advisers of retail clients.45 This registration is performed by a registration body approved by FINMA.45 FINMA authorised the first registration body for client advisers on 20 July 2020.46 The authorisation of the first registration body marks the start of a six-month transitional period and accordingly, affected client advisers must submit an application to be entered in the register of advisers by 19 January 2021.47 Consequently, each client adviser of non-regulated Swiss and foreign distributors of structured products has to register before providing financial services to clients.
+The concept of distribution is integrated into the definition of client advisers' services under the New Regulation.
+Client advisers of non-regulated Swiss financial service providers (and client advisers of foreign financial service providers) that operate in Switzerland now have to register, personally, in the register of advisers.44 However, for client advisers of foreign financial service providers (subject to prudential supervision abroad), this obligation to register is solely applicable to client advisers of retail clients.45 This registration is performed by a registration body approved by FINMA.46 FINMA authorised the first registration body for client advisers on 20 July 2020.47 The authorisation of the first registration body marked the start of a six-month transitional period and accordingly, affected client advisers must have submitted an application to be entered in the register of advisers by 19 January 2021.48 Consequently, from this date, each client adviser of non-regulated Swiss and foreign distributors of structured products has to register before providing financial services to clients.

 Registration may be carried out only if the following conditions are met:

 - the client advisers are sufficiently familiar with the rules of conduct set out by FinSA and have the necessary technical knowledge to perform their activity, in particular categorising their clients as retail, professional or institutional clients;49

-- they have concluded professional liability insurance or provide equivalent financial guarantees;49
+- they have concluded professional liability insurance or provide equivalent financial guarantees;50

-- they are affiliated with a mediation body in charge of handling disputes between clients and service providers;50 and
+- they are affiliated with a mediation body in charge of handling disputes between clients and service providers;51 and

-- they have not been subject to a criminal sanction or a prohibition on practising.51
+- they have not been subject to a criminal sanction or a prohibition on practising.52

 It shall be noted that registration of advisers is one of the major innovations of the FinSA regime.